The fees at Cranleigh School from 1 September 2021 are as follows:

 A discount of fees is available for the third (20%) and subsequent siblings (30%) attending either the Senior or Preparatory School at any one time.
 For details contact the Director of Finance.

-For all new pupils a subscription sum of £65 per term for a pupil’s first six terms towards life membership of the Old Cranleighan Society (OCS) will be charged.
-Existing pupils will continue to be charged £24 per term.
+For all pupils a subscription sum of £65 per term for a pupil’s first six terms towards life membership of the Old Cranleighan Society (OCS) will be charged.
 In collecting these subscription sums and forwarding them to the OCS, the School is acting as agent only for OCS.

 Certain additional charges stem from the wide variety of activities and facilities available at Cranleigh.
 In principle, any service or item acquired by a pupil for personal use is charged to parents.
 These include purchases from the School Shop, other items of clothing and equipment, materials individually requested or those used in products retained by pupils, medical and dental charges, optional trips/tours/holidays of a sporting, musical, cultural or recreational nature as well as miscellaneous items such as taxis, telephone charges, CDs, personal newspapers, dry cleaning and similar items.